SQLaura/Navchi/README.md

 ## Dev support server

-• If you find bugs, have issues running Navi or something else, feel free to join the [dev support server](https://discord.gg/Kz2Vz2K4gy).
+• If you find bugs, have issues running Navchi or something else, feel free to join the [dev support server](https://discord.gg/Kz2Vz2K4gy).